-Six Black Environmental Scientists You Should Know
+Six Women Environmental Scientists You Should Know

 Many of us know about the groundbreaking accomplishments of George Washington Carver, a Black botanist who was born into slavery but died a free man.